,

 Are on demand water heaters more efficient?

-On-demand hot water heaters are built to provide efficiency of over 80%, making some models high efficient and others ultra-efficient.
-The last ones are known as condensing heaters and are designed to use heat from the flue gases for water preheating with an efficiency of over 90%.
+On-demand hot water heaters are designed to operate with an efficiency of over 80%, with some models being highly efficient and others ultra-efficient.
+The latter is known as condensing heaters and are designed to use heat from flue gases for water preheating, resulting in an efficiency of over 90%.

-So, taking into account how both systems operate, and since the tank-type loses its energy through the tank walls (standby heat loss), we can see that small but powerful tankless units can save over 30% of energy, making most models also Energy Star compliant.
+Considering how both systems operate and the fact that tank-type heaters lose energy through the tank walls (standby heat loss), we can see that small but powerful tankless heaters can save over 30% of energy, making most models Energy Star compliant.

 On-demand water heater types